mudit2004/Basic_codes/README.md

 # Basic_codes
-this repo has all my basic code .
+this repo has all my basic code.